mengxingshike2012/react-boilerplate/README.md

 # react-boilerplate (updated 2017.01.23)

-It's target to be a very simple react-boilerplate.
-Produce Js files and options with css files.

-It aims to be a good enough template for react and it uses below packages:
+You want a perfect react boilerplate right, maybe it is!

+## React Ecosystem
 + react
 + redux
++ react-redux
++ redux-actions
 + react-router
 + react-router-redux
-+ redux-actions
 + redux-saga
 + react-css-modules

-and with below features:
+## Engineering
-+ HRM
++ webpack2
-+ Sass
++ babel
-+ CSS Modules
++ react-hot-loader

 ### how to run